shaliulab/idtrackerai/docs/source/how_to_install.rst

 - RAM: 32Gb-128Gb.
 - Disk: 1TB SSD

-idtracker.ai is coded in python 3.6 and uses Tensorflow libraries (version 1.13).
+idtracker.ai is coded in python 3.7 and uses PyTorch libraries (version 1.8).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
 Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.

 Pre-installation checks